Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-The heart is a muscle.
-It pumps oxygen-rich blood to all parts of the body.
-When you have heart failure, the heart can’t pump as well as it should.
+The heart is a muscle that pumps oxygen-rich blood to all parts of the body.
+When you have heart failure, the heart is not able to pump as well as it should.
 Blood and fluid may back up into the lungs, and some parts of the body don’t get enough oxygen-rich blood to work normally.
 These problems lead to the symptoms you feel.

-Because of heart failure, not enough blood leaves the heart with each beat.
-There are two types of heart failure.
+With heart failure, not enough oxygen-rich blood leaves the heart with each beat.
+There are 2 types of heart failure.
 Both affect the ventricles’ ability to pump blood.
 You may have 1 or both types.